deeeed/universe/docs/AI_WORKFLOW.md

 - Includes clear acceptance criteria
 - Defines testing scenarios

+## Generate Commit Suggestions

+@Commit Please analyze the changes and generate a conventionalcommit message that includes:

+1. Summary
+   - High-level overview of changes
+   - Purpose and motivation
+   - Technical approach taken

 ## Generate PR Description

 @PR Please analyze the changes and generate a PR description that includes: